 All the databases, text files and programs making up BidBase are public domain.

-That being the case, I cannot be responsible for how up-to-date or correct files are which come from sources other than my web site.
+That being the case, I cannot be responsible for how up-to-date or correct files are which come from sources other than my web sites.

-The BidBaseDB.DLL file is a bidding module which could be added to any bridge software (I think) and used to provide bidding for that software.
+The BidBaseDB.DLL file is a bidding module which could be added to any (Windows-based) bridge software and used to provide bidding for that software.
 It is also free.
 Direct any questions to:

 BidBase's primary purpose is to allow users to practice bidding in order to improve their games using the BidBase Practice Bidder program.

-At this time, most bidding is limited to two rounds.
+Originally, most bidding in BidBaase was limited to two rounds.
 After that, it usually becomes less a matter of bidding agreements and more about completing what you've already started.
 As discussed later on, even the Bidding Dictionary only partially covers even the first two rounds.

 But let's say that while selecting conventions, you don't see one you would like to use, or perhaps you don't agree with the hand specifications the database has for making a particular bid